The Brim Trail was the first of a planned system of trails at Powder

 we're looking west.
 You can see a bit of Eden below the North Ogden

-For the ride below, park in the upper Powder Mountain lot.
-On the
+was unpaved and closed to cars -- park in the upper Powder Mountain lot.

 bike, coast back to the last fork in the road about 100 yards downhill